-Using a robo-advisor like Betterment is investing on easy mode.
-Open your account, deposit money (there is no minimum), answer a few questions that will help determine your asset allocation, and Betterment does the rest.
+Using a robo-advisor like M1 Finance is investing in easy mode.
+Open your account, deposit money (there is no minimum), answer a few questions that will help determine your asset allocation, and

-You don’t have to research which companies to invest in, read the Wall Street Journal, or any of that other stuff.
+You don’t have to research which companies to invest in, read the Wall Street Journal, or anything else.